SimonBiggs/scriptedforms/example/example/detailed.md

 ### Live sections and demo of each of the variable types

-Each of the usable variables are demoed below making use of `live` sections.
+The `<section-live>` element is designed to contain both code and variable inputs.
+Whenever the user changes any variable within the live section all code that is also contained within that live section is subsequently run.

-A live section is designed to contain both code and variable inputs.
-Whenever the user changes any variable within the live section all code within that live section is subsequently run.
+Each of the usable variables are demoed below making use of `<section-live>`.

 #### Number and slider variables